 Pride Tour Highlights:

-- See all the sites where the LGBTQ Pride movement was born and organized.
+- See all the sites where our LGBTQ Pride movement was born and organized.

-- Hear the tragic history of LGBTQ treatment before the Stonewall Uprising.
+- Learn the history of The Stonewall Inn.

-- Hear the story of the night of June 28, 1969, at the Stonewall Inn, the story of the Uprising.
+- Get a detailed account of the early morning hours of June 28, 1969, at the Stonewall Inn, The Uprising, and the immediate days that followed.

-- Learn the stories of the riots and the demonstrations where members of the LGBTQ community bravely stood up and planted the seeds that grew into the most definitive human rights movement of our time.
-Celebrate pride with us as we honor the stories of the people who made the LGBTQ movement what it is today.
+- Learn the accounts of the demonstrations where members of our LGBTQ community bravely stood up and planted the seeds that grew into the most definitive human rights movement of our time.

-Celebrate pride with us as we honor the stories of the people who made LGBTQ Pride what it is today.
+- Celebrate Pride with us as we honor the stories of the people who made LGBTQ Pride what it is!